-The Group's treasury management is centralized, and therefore the Company analyses foreseeable collections and payments in foreign currency and the performance and trend thereof on a quarterly basis for the entire group.
-In 2016 and 2017, the Group has reduced its exchange rate risk exposure in commercial transactions of greater volume by contracting one-off exchange rate insurance policies covering payments in yens for purchases of raw materials, and to cover cash inflows in USD, mainly in respect of collections (at 31 December 2016 and 2017 there were no significant insurance contracts still in force).
+The Group analyses each quarter its forecasts for collections and payments in foreign currency and movements and trends in these operations.
+In 2017 and 2016, the Group reduced its exchange rate risk exposure in commercial transactions of greater volume by contracting one-off exchange rate insurance policies covering payments in yens for purchases of raw materials, and cash receipts in US dollars corresponding primarily to collections (at 31 December 2017 and 2016 there were no significant insurance contracts still in force).

-The Company was the borrower of a loan with the subsidiary Almirall, Inc. Said loan was not hedged in light of the positive outlook for the development of the dollar and the fact that hedging entailed an outflow of funds for the amount of the revaluation.
-Likewise, said loan was viewed as an increase in the value of the net investment abroad until 2017.
-However, during 2017 the estimate for the permanent nature of that loan has been modified considering that the loan must be repaid by the subsidiary in the foreseeable future.
+The Group's parent company was the borrower of a loan with the subsidiary Almirall, Inc..
+This loan was not covered as the forecast development of the dollar was favorable and coverage represented a cash outflow of the amount of the revaluation.
+Also, until 2017 this loan was considered as an increase in the value of the net investment abroad, as a result of which differences on exchange generated as from that point were recorded under Equity - Translation differences, having no effect on the consolidated income statement.
+However, during 2017, the loan's consideration as permanent in nature was changed, the loan being considered to be repayable by the subsidiary in the near future.
+As a result, the related accumulated translation differences has been reclassified to the income statement for the year.